sz3/libcimbar/PERFORMANCE.md

 		* cimbar.org uses the `shakycam` option to allow the receiver to detect/discard "in between" frames as part of the scan step.
 This allows it to spend more processing time decoding real data.
 	* burst rate can be higher (or lower)
 		* to this end, lower ecc settings *can* provide better burst rates
+	* 4-color cimbar is currently preferred, and will give more consistent transfer speeds.
-	* 8-color cimbar is considerably more sensitive to lighting conditions and color tints.
-When in doubt, fall back to 4-color.
+	* 8-color cimbar should be considered a prototype within a prototype.
+It is considerably more sensitive to lighting conditions and color tints.

 * other notes:
 		* having better lighting in the frame often leads to better results -- this is why cimbar.org has a (mostly) white background. cfc uses android's auto-exposure, auto-focus, etc (it's a very simple app).
-So good ambient light -- or a white background -- can lead to more consitent quality frame capture.
+Good ambient light -- or a white background -- can lead to more consitent quality frame capture.
+		* because of the lighting/exposure question, I usually "shoot" in landscape instead of portrait.
 		* cfc currently has a low resolution, so the cimbar frame should take up as much of the display as possible (trust the guide brackets)
-		* similarly, it's best to keep the camera angle as straight-on as possible, to decode the whole image successfully.
-Decodes should still happen at higher angles, but the "smaller" part of the image may have more errors than the error correction can deal with.
+		* similarly, it's best to keep the camera angle straight-on -- instead of at an angle -- to decode the whole image successfully.
+Decodes should still happen at higher angles, but the "smaller" part of the image may have more errors than the ECC can deal with.
+		* other things to be wary of:
+			* glare from light sources.
+			* shaky hands.